Sedgefield Racecourse

 Sedgefield Racecourse is an English left-handed horse racing course, used for jump racing.
 It is owned by Arena Racing Company and located close to the town of Sedgefield, County Durham.

+The course is an undulating, left handed oval of about 1m 2f, with tight bends.
 The finishing straight is about three furlongs in length, with a steep descent followed by a climb to the winning post after the last fence.
 It is also used as a venue for numerous other indoor and outdoor events, such as weddings and conferences.
 The course was almost shut down three times in the 20th century.